hcitang/seng301/assignments.md

 ## A4: Redesigning for the Future (group)

 The client is interested in "future-proofing" their tool.
 Your team must redesign (and recode) some aspects of the system to account for this future proofing.
 You will need to document the redesign, and design a test plan for the changes.

+## No Late Assignments

+I do not accept late assignments.
+They are due on the day at the time specified.

+Extremely extenuating circumstances may be considered, but you will need to make an appointment with me for office hours, and bring along your calendar.